 6.4 Allocation and forfeiture of stall spaces

-Allocation of stall spaces is determined and confirmed by the Committee or Coordinator, usually as stallholders arrive.
+Allocation of stall spaces is determined and confirmed by the subcommittee or Coordinator, usually as stallholders arrive.
 Stallholders must stay within their allocated spaces.

 Stallholder locations may change at each market.

-The layout of the market varies week-to-week to accommodate the changing number of stallholders, club events, etc. Please be flexible and contribute to discussions.
+The layout of the market will vary to accommodate the changing number of stallholders, events, etc. Please be flexible and contribute to discussions.

 The Market Coordinator reserves the right at any time to alter the size shape and position the Market layout as may be necessary for the operational management, risk management, customer experience and legal requirements of the Market.